HailinChenbcit/1800_202210_DTC03/README.md

 ```
  Top level of project folder:
 └──checkin                   # check in feature file
-└──images                    # iamges file
+├──images                    # iamges file
-└──main_page                 # main features file
+├──main_page                 # main features file
-└──restaurants               # restaurants details file
+├──restaurants               # restaurants details file
-└──scripts                   # All javascripts file
+├──scripts                   # All javascripts file
-└──skeleton                  # Navbar and footer file
+├──skeleton                  # Navbar and footer file
-└──styles                    # All css files
+├──styles                    # All css files
-└── .gitignore               # Git ignore file
+├── .gitignore               # Git ignore file
-└── index.html               # landing HTML file, this is what users see when you come to url
+├── index.html               # landing HTML file, this is what users see when you come to url
 └── README.md

 It has the following subfolders and files: